alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

     - Protects data warehouse from operational system changes.
 Maintain control over DW/BI environment, rather than being dictated by an operational systems' rule changes for generating, updating, recycling, reusing codes for natural keys.
 Many operational systems reuse IDs after a period of dormancy, surrogate keys provide a mechanism to differentiate separate instances of the same natural key<sup>pg 99</sup>.
     - Handle unknown conditions.
 Assign surrogate keys to identify cases not present in operational systems<sup>pg 100</sup>.
 - Extending dimensional design
+    - You can add completely new dimensions to the schema as long as a single value of that dimension is defined for each existing fact row.
     - Create new dimension table and add another foreign key in the fact table<sup>pg 96</sup>.
     - Likewise, include a 'Not Applicable' row in the new dimension<sup>pg 96</sup>.
     - New dimension attributes can be added to dimension tables as new columns<sup>pg 96</sup>.
     - New dimensions can be gracefully added to existing fact tables by adding a new foreign key column and populating it with values of the primary key from the new dimension<sup>pg 96</sup>.
+- Snowflaking
+    - Dimension table normalisation is referred to as _snowflaking_<sup>pg 104</sup>.
+    - Data modelers from the operational world often feel unconfomfortable working with flattened, denormalised tables<sup>pg 104</sup>.
+    - It is true that normalised dimensions are easier to maintain (if an attribute value changes, we only need to change it once in the lookup table, rather than thousands of times in a flattened table).
+In a DW/BI environment, this repetitive task is taken care of in ETL system<sup>pg 104</sup>.
+    - Snowflaked tables make for more complex presentation<sup>pg 105</sup>.
+    - Snowflaked tables require more joins so are usually slower to query<sup>pg 105</sup>.
+    - Efforts to denormalise dimension tables (snowflaking) to save disk space is usually a waste of time.
+It is true that repeated, verbose textual descriptors take up more storage than code lookups, but total storage savings are usually in the MB.
+Meanwhile, fact tables can easily be in the GB size<sup>pg 105</sup>.
+    - Impacts usability.
+Having all dimension attribute values within easy reach makes browsing within a dimension simpler<sup>pg 105</sup>.
+    - Snowflaked tables respond fine if there is just one lookup table, but become unwiedly when the user is required to traverse multiple dimension tables<sup>pg 106</sup>.
+    - Even if a database vendor claims the horsepower to query a fully normalised dimensional model without query penalties, a logical and easy to use dimensional model is still required<sup>pg 106</sup>.
+    - _Outriggers_ (special purpose tables specific to a particular dimension table) can be used sparingly.
+For example, when an analyst wants to filter and group a dimension table by non-standard calendar attributes (i.e. product introduction date attribute)<sup>pg 107</sup>.

-#### Date Dimensions
+- Date dimensions

-- Special dimension because it is nearly guaranteed to be in every dimensional model<sup>pg 79</sup>.
+    - A special dimension because it is nearly guaranteed to be in every dimensional model<sup>pg 79</sup>.
-- "Date dimension" means a daily grained dimension table<sup>pg 80</sup>.
+    - "Date dimension" means a _daily_ grained dimension table<sup>pg 80</sup>.
     - Even 20 years' worth of days is only approximately 7,300 rows<sup>pg 80</sup>.
     - Explicit date dimensions are preferred (rather than a date key in the fact table as a date type column):
         1. Most database engines are efficient enough at resolving dimensional queries (it is not necessary to avoid joins like the plague)<sup>pg 81</sup>.
         2. Average business users are not versed in SQL date semantics, so provide a wide range of meaningful calendar groupings<sup>pg 81</sup>.
         3. Calendar logic belongs in a dimension table, not in the application code<sup>pg 82</sup>.
         4. There are many date attributes not supported by the SQL date function<sup>pg 82</sup>.
     - Time-of-day should be handled as a simple date/time fact in the fact table<sup>pg 83</sup>.
     - Date dimension smart keys: it is common to assign the primary key of a date dimension, and foreign key of a fact table, as a meaningful integer such as yyyymmdd.
 Although not intended to provide BI applications with a mechanism to bypass a join between fact table and date dimension (and directly query the fact table), it is useful for partitioning fact tables.
 It allows old data to be removed gracefully<sup>pg 102</sup>.

-### Facts and Dimensions Joined in a Star Schema

-- The most granular or atomic data has the most dimensionality.
-- Atomic data should be the foundation for every fact table design to withstand business users' ad hoc attacks.
-- You can add completely new dimensions to the schema as long as a single value of that dimension is defined for each existing fact row.
-- You can add new facts to the fact table, assuming that the level of detail is consistent with the existing fact table.

 ### Kimball's DW/BI Architecture